 Octa-core vs quad-core vs dual-core: Smartphone processors

 In smartphones we’ve seen a similar progression, with quite a few phones boasting octa-core chips.
-Eight cores is almost unheard of on desktop PCs, so why have phones gained extra cores so quickly?
+Smartphones have rapidly caught up to computer processors with their core count, but why has this happened so quickly?

 The answer, in short, is a demand for better battery life.

 Many phones use ARM processors, and while it is – relatively speaking – fairly easy to put a powerful quad-core processor in the latest phone, battery technology isn’t really up to the job of keeping that processor (along with the screen, modem, GPS and other components) fed with power all day long.

 So ARM developed what is effectively a dual quad-core processor: a single chip with two sets of four cores able to share the same cache memory.
 It calls this big.LITTLE.